-In the last theorem, we study the $\cd$ condition on Lipschitz domain with possible non-smooth boundary.
-A domain $\Omega \subset M$ is called Lipschitz domain (or domain with Lipschitz boundary) if its boundary $\partial \Omega$ can be written locally as the graph of a Lipschitz continuous function on $\R^{n-1}$.
+In the last theorem, we study the $\cd$ condition on manifolds with Lipschitz boundary.
+Without loss of generality, we may restrict our study on an open set $\Omega \subset M$ with Lipschitz boundary, which means that the boundary $\partial \Omega$ can be written locally as the graph of a Lipschitz continuous function on $\R^{n-1}$.

-As we mentioned in the introduction, no matter how smooth the boundary, we cannot predict that the geodesics are $C^2$.
-Consider the complement of a disc in the Euclidean plan, a geodesic fails to have an acceleration only a those points which we call {\bf switch points}, where the geodesic switches from a boundary segment to an interior segment or vice-versa.
-In addition, besides the switch points, boundary segments, and interior segments, one other kind of point is possible, an accumulation point of switch points, which we call {\bf intermittent points}.
-It is not difficult to construct a geodesic whose intermittent points is a Cantor set with positive measure.
+As we mentioned in the introduction, no matter how smooth the boundary is, we cannot definitely predict that the geodesics are $C^2$.
+Consider the complement of a disc in the Euclidean plane.
+A geodesic fails to have an acceleration only at those points which we call {\bf switch points}, where the geodesic switches from a boundary segment to an interior segment or vice-versa.
+In addition, besides the switch points, boundary segments, and interior segments, one other kind of point is possible, an accumulation point of switch points, which we call {\bf intermittent point}.
+It is not difficult to construct a geodesic whose intermittent points form a Cantor set with positive measure.
 Unfortunately, it is uncertain which assumptions on the boundary guarantee finite switching behavior.
-There is an example (c.f. \cite{ABB-R}) that domains in Euclidean plan with analytic boundary have no intermittent point.
-Thanks to a theorem proved by Alexander, Berg and Bishop (Theorem 1 \cite{ABB-R}), these intermittent points will not bring us too much trouble in our problem.
+One known result (c.f. \cite{ABB-R}) is that domains in Euclidean plane with analytic boundary have no intermittent point.
+However, thanks to a theorem proved by Alexander, Berg and Bishop (Theorem 1 \cite{ABB-R}), these intermittent points will not bring us too much trouble in our problem.